10 Best RV Vacuums of 2023: Brand Buying Guide & Reviews

 There are many different kinds of RV vacuums in the market today.
 That makes it difficult to speak of RV vacuums in broad terms.
 However, the general idea behind them is that they’ll take care of the muck that tends to pile up in your RV.

-To add to this, the difference between RV cleaners and household cleaners is that manufacturers tend to modify a few features—such as suction—to suit RV environments more.
+Additionally, the difference between RV and household cleaners is that manufacturers modify a few features—such as suction—to suit RV environments more.

 The thing about RV environments is that there are as many of them as there are people with RVs.
-That’s why we have so many kinds of vacuums available, and why what might work for one rig may be godawful for another.
+That’s why we have so many vacuums available and why what might work for one rig may be godawful for another.

 To prevent something as disastrous as picking the wrong vacuum from happening, you need to consider a few things (which we already elaborated on in the previous section).
-Each of them will help you decide which is the RV vacuum you need.
+Each will help you decide which RV vacuum you need.

-However, there are a few parts to an RV vacuum that should remain the same whichever you pick.
-These are the porous bag, electric motor, fan, intake port, and exhaust port.
-When you connect the vacuum to a power source, you turn on the motor.
+However, whichever you pick, the RV vacuum’s parts should remain the same: the porous bag, electric motor, fan, intake port, and exhaust port.
+When you connect the vacuum to a power source, you turn on the engine.

-The motor’s job is to spin the fan so that air flows into the exhaust port, creating suction.
+The motor’s job is to spin the fan, so air flows into the exhaust port, creating suction.
 Meanwhile, the intake port harnesses the suction generated by the exhaust port and pushes it towards the cleaner.
 This leads to friction that sucks debris and dirt inside the vacuum.

-But really, at the end of the day, the aim is to find a vacuum that meets all your requirements and won’t blow your budget.
-Our hope is that our article will help with just that—giving you an idea of what to get.
+But the aim is to find a vacuum that meets all your requirements and won’t blow your budget.
+We hope our article will help with that—giving you an idea of what to get.
 Maybe you can even choose a model from our list!

 What kinds of RV vacuums are out there?

-Now that we’ve tackled the definition of a vacuum and the mechanism behind it, we’re going to move onto the different kinds you’ll meet during your research.
-You’ll encounter five kinds, which we briefly mentioned above: steam vacuums, handheld vacuums, canister or upright vacuums, wet and dry vacuums, and RV central vacuum systems.
+Now that we’ve tackled the definition of a vacuum and its mechanism, we’ll move on to the different kinds you’ll encounter during your research.
+You’ll discover five kinds, which we briefly mentioned above: steam vacuums, handheld vacuums, canister or upright vacuums, wet and dry vacuums, and RV central vacuum systems.

 Steam RV Vacuums

 Pet owners, rejoice, for this product was practically made for you.
-Steam vacuums are amazing in that they were specifically designed to deal with mold or pet-caused stains.
-I own dogs, myself so I know the amount of grief they can cause to your furniture, whether it’s a restroom accident or an upchuck.
+Steam vacuums are unique because they were specifically designed to deal with mold or pet-caused stains.
+I own dogs, so I know how much grief they can cause to your furniture, whether it’s a restroom accident or an upchuck.

 Handheld Vacuums

-Handhelds are the go-to choice when you have an abundance of difficult-to-reach spaces in your RV.
+Handhelds are the go-to choice when you have many difficult-to-reach spaces in your RV.
 As their name suggests, they’re operated by hand.
 This means heightened storability and maneuverability.

-Note that they are usually heavy and high-powered because they’re powered by a battery.
+Note that they are usually heavy and high-powered because a battery powers them.

 Upright or Canister RV Vacuums

-Consider uprights a close cousin of the handhelds.
-They typically end up offering the same kind of control and maneuverability, anyway, because they have attachments that lengthen the vacuum’s arm.
+Consider uprights a close cousin of handhelds.
+They typically offer the same kind of control and maneuverability because they have attachments that lengthen the vacuum’s arm.
 These attachments help with getting into those nooks and crannies we keep mentioning.

-Whether this type is the best choice for you, though, depends on how much space you have.
-They take up quite a bit of space, so they aren’t good fits for smaller RVs.
+However, whether this type is the best choice for you depends on how much space you have.
+They take up a lot of space, so they aren’t a good fit for smaller RVs.

 Wet and Dry RV Vacuums

-The name is the form is the function with this one.
+The name of the form is the function with this one.
 Wet and dry vacuums have different receptacles for wet mess and dry mess.
-As you would expect, that means they’re amazing at resolving wet messes such as bathrooms and sinks.
+As expected, they’re excellent at resolving wet messes such as bathrooms and sinks.

-But if you do not anticipate meeting plenty of wet issues in your RV’s future, then there really isn’t much point to getting one.
+But if you do not anticipate meeting plenty of wet issues in your RV’s future, getting one isn’t much of a point.
 It wouldn’t be logically or financially sound.

 RV Central Vacuum Systems

-These are the John and Jane Does of the RV vacuum cleaning world.
+These are the John and Jane Doe’s of the RV vacuum cleaning world.
 They’re usually what comes with your RV when you first buy it.
-They need to stay connected to a power source to function, but they do have some perks, such as easy storage.
-So don’t turn your nose up at them too soon.
+They need to stay connected to a power source to function, but they have some perks, such as easy storage.
+So please don’t turn your nose up at them too soon.

 Why get an RV vacuum in the first place?

 You’re fully aware of why you should invest in an RV vacuum; don’t try to deny it.
-You need one for the simple yet practical argument that you need to maintain your RV and the things inside it free from sand, dust, and other nuisances.
+You need one for the simple yet practical argument to maintain your RV and its things free from sand, dust, and other nuisances.

 Do you enjoy discovering you have sand left inside your shoes after a great day at the beach?
 Do you like stains and cobwebs?
 Your answer’s probably (so we hope) “no,” so do the right thing and have one well within reach.